Graphic: Ambassador Sidonios with Chris Sidoti, TPA mentor

 By providing Torture Prevention Ambassadors with guidance, technical support and funding, as well as the opportunity to meet with a network of peers, our project encouraged innovative approaches to torture prevention.
-Many have emerged, and a number of good practices have been identified.
+Many emerged and a number of good practices were identified.

 Their NHRIs also benefited through the knowledge, expertise and relationships that developed during the course of the project.